 - Accessible Seating Tent for disabled and senior attendees in partnership with SOMA’s Two Towns for All Ages

-- Physical accessibility information including accessible bathrooms
+- Physical accessibility information including accessible toilets

 Maplewoodstock Social Stories